Object:Paradise: History

-In 2020, the collective's second film, Oject:Praha, was released.
-Premiering at Prague Microfestival and later screened at the Versopolis Festival of Hope, the film documented scenes of Tunnel Vision(s) as well as other happenings in Prague from 2019-2020.
+In 2020, the collective's second film, Object:Praha, was released.
+Premiering at Prague Microfestival and later screened at the Versopolis Festival of Hope, the film documented scenes of Tunnel Vision(s) as well as other happenings in Prague from 2019 to 2020.

 In April and May 2021, the collective had its first curated language installation, titled Now Showing with the New York-based Flow chart foundation where a curation of texts were projected from a high rise balcony before the Žižkov Television Tower in Prague.
 The installation featured texts from eight writers: Tyko Say, Marc Fischer, Michael Ashkin, Jason Geistweidt, David Levi Strauss, Kay Rosen, Max Goldfarb, and Norman Douglas.
-The objective of the projection, which occurred during the Covid-19 Pandemic, was to "bring poetry back to an accessible space: on the way to the store".
+The objective of the projection, which occurred during the COVID-19 pandemic, was to "bring poetry back to an accessible space: on the way to the store".
 Tyko Say's piece titled We was in turn projected in Hudson, New York in March of the same year.

 In February 2022 the collective released their second album, OBJECT:PARADISE Volume II, on Seattle-based record label Sifter Grim, featuring over 20-Prague based artists and focusing primarily on topics concerning Prague's Žižkov neighborhood.
 The composition was released alongside a documentary, Object:Praha II, on the filming of the project.

+In August 2023 the collective's first international language happening was co-curated by Visegrád collectives ARS LATRANS, Poland; Slam Poetry SK, Slovakia; and ArtPortal, Hungary.
+The curation featured over fifty performances across Poland and Czech Republic in three events—one of them occurring on a train between Prague to Kraków.
+The event was funded by the Visegrad Fund, and was documented in Object:paradise's fourth film OBJECT:PRAHA : IV : Performance, Deformance, Reformance which would later be screened in the four countries.